 Members of the 2019-2021 class are: Maj.
 Andrew Berrigan, USAF; Cmdr.
 Francis Bertulfo, USPHS; Maj.
 Eric Cherkauskas, PA ARNG; Lt.
 Cmdr.
 Christopher Davis, USPHS; Col. William Kale, USAF; 1st Lt.
 Jacob Miller, USA; Lt.
 Dean Castaldo, USNR; Lt.
 Charles Rego, USNR

 Members of the 2020-2022 class are: Lt.
 Nicolas DeProspero, NOAA; Maj.
 Gen. David Glaser, USA; Lt.
 Christopher Hanley, USN; Lt.
 Col. John Harman, USMC; Maj.
 John Kalis, USAF; Lt.
 Kelly Kolterman-Brown, USN; Lt.
 Cmdr.
 Kans Lewis, USPHS; Lt.
 Cmdr.
 Jesse Norris, USNR; Lt.
 Col. Gregg Quinones, ANG; Maj.
 Peter Rose, USAF; Maj.
 Angela Yenet Templeton, USA.

 Currently Serving Spouse Advisory Council Members

-Members of MOAA's Currently Serving Spouse Advisory Council -- including Courtney Power, left, and Desiray Tuinstra -- discuss issues of concern at a recent meeting.
+Former members of MOAA's Currently Serving Spouse Advisory Council -- discuss issues of concern.
 (Photo by Robert Lennox/Staff)

 Surviving Spouse Advisory Council